2021 BMW 2-Series Active Tourer spy shots

 BMW is preparing a redesign for its 2-Series Active Tourer compact minivan that was never sold in the United States.

 The 2-Series AT was the first BMW to feature front-wheel drive when it arrived in 2014.
 Given BMW's traditional product cycle, this redesigned model should be launched in late 2020 or early the following year.
-We currently don't expect it to reach the U.S., either.
+And we don't expect it to reach the U.S., either.

 The redesigned 2-Series AT is similar in size to the current model but looks to feature a sleeker design.
 The wheelbase also looks to be slightly longer which should result in more interior space.
-The design is clearly evolutionary but there are some marked changes, like the side mirrors moving to the doors instead of the base of the A-pillars and the grille growing in size.
+The design is clearly evolutionary but there are some marked changes, like the side mirrors moving to the doors instead of sitting at the base of the A-pillars, and the grille growing in size.

 2021 BMW 2-Series Active Tourer spy shots - Photo credit: S. Baldauf/SB-Medien

 The platform should be BMW Group's front-wheel-drive FAAR design that debuted in May in a redesigned 1-Series hatchback.
 The platform brings improvements in weight reduction and compatibility with electrified powertrains including battery-electric options.
-Americans will see the platform for the first time in a 2-Series Gran Coupe compact sedan debuting in November at the Los Angeles Auto Show.
+Americans will see the platform for the first time in the 2-Series Gran Coupe compact sedan that debuted in November at the Los Angeles Auto Show.

 It isn't clear what powertrains will feature in the redesigned 2-Series AT but a series of turbocharged inline-3 and inline-4 engines are likely.
 A plug-in hybrid option should also be available and eventually we could see an electric option, too.
 Drive will be to the front wheels as standard but all-wheel drive will be available.